 - US LBM in the issuance of incremental borrowings under its term loan and ABL revolving facilities for the purpose of material acquisitions.

-- Oaktree Capital in the finance aspects of its restructuring of its investment in Viken, a distressed Norwegian shipping group.
+- Oaktree Capital Management in the finance aspects of its restructuring of its investment in Viken, a distressed Norwegian shipping group.

 - Rank Group in the financing aspects of its acquisition of the SIG Group, a Swiss-based packaging company.
 The financing consisted of senior facilities of €825 million in aggregate, a subordinated bridge facility of €770 million and a €900 million high-yield bond facility.